 Korcula Panoramas Views, Viewpoints and Vistas

 Panorama Korcula from Novi Puti – A short walk up the hill from Korcula Old Town, by the steps Bernardo Bernardi at the beginning of the Put Svetog Nikole, you will arrive at this view spot from which you can see Korcula Old Town and Peljesac Channel from a hilly position above.
 There are two or three good places for observation on this route, so continue either right or left from the top of the steps.
 Alternatively, you can take the longer route from Korcula Old Town further along Put Svetog Nikole via Novi Puti to arrive on the same spots.
-This route is particularly good to see bay of Strecica from above.
+This route is particularly good to see the bay of Strecica from above.
 Click to enlarge – about Novi Puti.

 There is quite a few places in and around Korcula to go for a walk and enjoy a nice view on either Korcula archipelago or Korcula Town itself.
-Some of the walks are short distance from the Old Town, while others need a little bit of effort, but nevertheless, a worthwhile effort! + check my videos of beautiful views around Korcula
+Some of the walks are a short distance from the Old Town, while others need a little bit of effort, but nevertheless, a worthwhile effort! + check my videos of beautiful views around Korcula

 Panorama of Korcula Old Town – panorama photo of Korcula Old Town was taken from the area of Sveti Nikola in Summer 2007 – (250 kb) – to see this views, take a short walk from the Old Town along the bay, towards the West, through palm-lined street Sveti Nikola.
 Click here for other large panorama view taken from the same Korcula spot.